Colorado man pleads guilty to casting missing wife's ballot - NewsBreak

 Colorado man pleads guilty to casting missing wife's ballot

-DENVER (AP) — A Colorado man who had been charged in the presumed death of his missing wife has pleaded guilty to forgery for casting her 2020 election ballot for then-President Donald Trump.
+A Colorado man who had been charged in the presumed death of his missing wife has pleaded guilty to forgery for casting her 2020 election ballot for then-President Donald Trump .

 Barry Morphew pleaded guilty Thursday and was fined and assessed court costs of $600, The Denver Post reported.
 He avoids jail time as part of a plea agreement.